jonshiach/graphics-notes/_pages/03_textures.md

 ### Texture filtering

 **Texture filtering** is method of determining the colour of the fragment, known as the **colour sample**, from the texture.
-OpenGL maps the co-ordinates of the fragment to the texture co-ordinates and in most cases this will not align exactly to a textel centre, so what does OpenGL do?
+OpenGL maps the coordinates of the fragment to the texture coordinates and in most cases this will not align exactly to a textel centre, so what does OpenGL do?
 OpenGL provides two main options : nearest-neighbour interpolation and bilinear interpolation.

 #### Nearest neighbour interpolation

-**Nearest neighbour interpolation** is the default in OpenGL uses the colour of the nearest textel to the texture co-ordinates as the colour sample.
-This is illustrated in the diagram shown in {numref}`nearest-neighbour-interpolation-figure` where the texture co-ordinates represented by the black circle is mapped in a region on the texture with four neighbouring textels with the textel centres represented by the crosses.
-The texture co-ordinates are closest to the centre of the textel in the top-left so the colour of that textel is used for the colour sample.
+**Nearest neighbour interpolation** is the default in OpenGL uses the colour of the nearest textel to the texture coordinates as the colour sample.
+This is illustrated in the diagram shown in {numref}`nearest-neighbour-interpolation-figure` where the texture coordinates represented by the black circle is mapped in a region on the texture with four neighbouring textels with the textel centres represented by the crosses.
+The texture coordinates are closest to the centre of the textel in the top-left so the colour of that textel is used for the colour sample.

 ```{figure} ../_images/03_nearest_neighbour.svg
 :width: 500